afranche/bebou/README.md

 in need.
 I do not claim to be a doctor or anything but it does help me !

+The app only works on mobile for now.
+The UI is kinda trimmed since I have zero knowledge on svg !

 ## TODO List

 - [x] Breathing timer